C U Soon

-C U Soon is an Indian Malayalam-language mystery thriller computer screen film written and directed by Mahesh Narayanan.
-The film is set in computer screen and stars Fahadh Faasil, Roshan Mathew and Darshana Rajendran, with Saiju Kurup, Amalda Liz and Maala Parvathi in supporting roles.
+C U Soon (stylized as c u soon.) is a 2020 Malayalam-language Indian screenlife mystery thriller film written and directed by Mahesh Narayanan.
+The film is set in a computer screen and stars Fahadh Faasil, Roshan Mathew and Darshana Rajendran, with Saiju Kurup, Amalda Liz and Maala Parvathi in supporting roles.
 Produced by Fahadh Faasil and Nazriya Nazim, the film was released on 1 September 2020 on Amazon Prime Video.

-The film was shot on iPhone.
-Upon its OTT release, the film received positive reviews from the critics.
-It is India's first computer screen film.
+The film was shot on an iPhone.
+Upon its OTT release, it received positive reviews from the critics.
+It is India's first screenlife film.
+The making of the film is similar to the American film Searching (2018).